 The Fox Is Black is by far the best thing I read each day and today the site turns 6 years old.
 It has even inspired me to use my own blog more.
 The best reststop on the information super highway.

 Recently I’ve been on project overload.
-Too many things to focus on, not enough time to complete them all.
-One of my major points of stress was figuring out which blog I really should be using to talk about my life.
+Too many things to focus on and not enough time to complete them all.
+One of my major stress points was figuring out which blog I should be using to talk about my life.
 I have one for work, one for personal work, one for documenting my improvisation studies, and this one.
-This one, Up The Tree has long been used solely to house the podcast Tracks Up The Tree which has been my on-again, off-again (love/hate) focus for the last 5+ years.
+Up The Tree has long been used solely to house the podcast Tracks Up The Tree, which has been my on-again, off-again (love/hate) focus for the last 5+ years.
 When I wasn’t podcasting, I was neglecting the site.

 I can remember originally starting it on Blogger in 2002, back when there was such a thing as Blogger.
-It was originally called Fun Time Tree House and was where I gained my nickname Funtime Ben.
-The most amazing part of blogging back then was that there were a few thousands of us and everyone was hungry to connect with one another.
-I would post something and within minutes a stranger had commented.
+It was originally called Fun Time Tree House, where I gained my nickname, Funtime Ben.
+The most amazing part of blogging back then was that there were a few thousand of us, and everyone was hungry to connect with one another.
+I would post something, and within minutes a stranger had commented.
 People were literally waiting for blog aggregators to list the latest blogs which had been updated.

 It was back then I discovered some of my favorite sites:

-- Dooce was and still is the mom of the blogoshere and became quite famous when she was fired from her job for blogging.
-I loved her stores about LA and her move back home to Mormon Utah.
-It was her Leaving Los Angeles mixtapethat effectively opened my eyes to indie music.
+- Dooce was and still is the mom of the blogosphere and became quite famous when she was fired from her job for blogging.
+I loved her stories about LA and her move back home to Mormon, Utah.
+Her Leaving Los Angeles mixtape effectively opened my eyes to indie music.

-- Slower.net (now Eliot Shepard) Was the first photologger in my book.
-His photographs inspired me take pictures and make art.
-He was also one of the fistbloggers I ever met in real life and was very kind to me.
+- Slower.net (now Eliot Shepard) Was the first photoblogger in my book.
+His photographs inspired me to take pictures and make art.
+He was also one of the first bloggers I ever met in real life and was very kind to me.

-- Little Yellow Different (now Littlest, Yellowest, Differentest) Was the irreverent writings of wonderfully hilarious Ernie Hsiung.
+- Little Yellow Different (now Littlest, Yellowest, Differentest) Was the irreverent writing of wonderfully hilarious Ernie Hsiung.

 Sadly I no longer read any of these blogs anymore.
-Not because of any one reason, life gets in the way.
-Like relationships that grow apart, so too did my connection’s with each of these blogs.
-Dooce had babies, More Than Donuts and Fireland closed up shop for a while to regain sanity, Slower moved to flickr.
+Not because of any one reason.
+Life gets in the way.
+Like relationships that grow apart, so too did my connections with each of these blogs.
+Dooce had babies, More Than Donuts and Fireland closed up shop for a while to regain sanity, and Slower moved to Flickr.
 The technology and landscape for expression had changed.

-And so… in honor of those days passed, today I roll out my new and improved old website.
-I have decided to cut out all the complications and get back to the weblog I started so long ago.
-I have restored it to the way it looked back in 2006, with all the bells and whistles of a modern site.
-It’s my blog, back when I was most fond of it.
-Back to when blogging was about expression rather than guilt of neglecting the thing you once loved.
-Hope you enjoy the new old me.
+And so… in honor of those days passed, I rolled out my new and improved old website today.
+I have decided to eliminate all the complications and return to the weblog I started so long ago.
+I have restored it to how it looked back in 2006, with all the bells and whistles of a modern site.
+It’s my blog, back when I was most fond of it, back when blogging was about expression rather than the guilt of neglecting the thing you once loved.
+I hope you enjoy the new old me.